fozziethebeat/kt-villa/docs/docs/the-stay/rooms.md

 ![The driveway](/img/IMG_4011.png)

 And of course we have a driveweay.
 Don't park too close to the garage door since snow falls off the roof.
-You don't want that on your roof.
+You don't want that on your vehicle.
 Generally the safe place is behind the line created by the metal stairs.
 This generally gets you two cars.

 Lastly, you may need to clean the yard if snow is heavy.
 We have a small snow blower in front of the garage.
 The key is near the garage door opener.

 ![The cleaning machine](/img/IMG_4010.png)